 The study of Biology explores the diversity of life as it has evolved and changed over time, and considers how living organisms function and interact.
-It explores the processes of life, from the molecular world of the cell to that of the whole organism, and examines how life forms maintain and ensure Students study their continuity. contemporary research, models and theories to understand how knowledge in biology has developed and how this knowledge continues to change in response to new evidence and discoveries.
-An understanding of the complexities and diversity of biology provides students with the opportunity to appreciate the interconnectedness of concepts and areas both within biology, and across biology and the other sciences.
+It explores the processes of life, from the molecular world of the cell to that of the whole organism, and examines how life forms maintain and ensure Students study their continuity. contemporary research, models and theories understand how to knowledge in biology has developed and how this knowledge continues to change in response to new evidence and discoveries.
+An understanding of the complexities and diversity of biology provides students with the opportunity appreciate to interconnectedness of concepts and areas both within biology, and across biology and the other sciences.